ehzawad/gregmat/readme.md

 25. **tedious** - too long, slow or dull

-26. **rigor** - a sudden feeling of cold with shivering accompanied by a rise in temperature
+26. **rigor** - the quality of being extremely thorough and careful

 27. **articulate** - ability to speak fluently/ jointed segments